rayeddev/react-xoxo-game/README.md

 # react-xoxo-game

-React.js Sample of tic-tac-toe game Created with CodeSandbox
+React.js Example of tic-tac-toe game Created with CodeSandbox